Interviews Study

 Who can take part?

-- People who first thought they might be autistic or have ADHD because of things they had seen on social media.
-We are really interested in how the internet and social media specifically help with this process, so it’s important for these people to be able to talk about their social media use.
-If you are self-diagnosed, but got your information only from books or other neurodivergent people, this study isn’t suited to your experiences.
+It is also important that the people we talk to were influenced about the possibility of being autistic or having ADHD because of things they had seen on social media.
+We are really interested in how the internet, and social media specifically, help with the process of self-diagnosis, so it’s important for these people to be able to talk about their social media use.
+If you are self-diagnosed you might have done some offline research – read books, spoken to people who are knowledgeable about this etc – but if the majority of your exploration of your neurodivergence took place offline, this study isn’t suited to your experiences.

 What will I do?